 How can I tell my baby is dreaming?

-These might leave you standing over her cot, but here are three key signs your baby’s dreaming:
+These might leave you standing over her cot, but here are three key signs that your baby is dreaming:

 How can I help my child deal with bad dreams?